Fuel cell vehicle: Trains

 In March 2015, China South Rail Corporation (CSR) demonstrated the world's first hydrogen fuel cell-powered tramcar at an assembly facility in Qingdao.
 83 miles of tracks for the new vehicle were built in seven Chinese cities.
 China had plans to spend 200 billion yuan ($32 billion) over the next five years to increase tram tracks to more than 1,200 miles.

 In 2016, Alstom debuted the Coradia iLint, a regional train powered by hydrogen fuel cells.
 It was designed to reach 140 km/h and travel 600–800 km on a full tank of hydrogen.
 The train entered service in Germany in 2018 and is expected to be tested in the Netherlands beginning in 2019.

-Swiss manufacturer Stadler Rail signed a contract in California to supply a hydrogen fuel cell train in the US, the FLIRT H2 train, in 2024 as part of the Arrow rail project.
+Swiss manufacturer Stadler Rail signed a contract in California to deliver a hydrogen fuel cell train in the US, the FLIRT H2 train, in 2024 as part of the Arrow commuter rail service.